lackhand/princess/genre/burned.md

 : You've turned back from a dark path before it is too late for yourself.
   Your soul remains stained with what you've seen.
   : {:.prereq} Any other burned secret.
-  : When you dissent a consequence from the Burned, take +1d.
+  : When you defy a consequence from the Burned, take +1d.
   : When you investigate the Burned, take +1d.
 {:.secret}